 In summary, the Kankanaeys’ religious life illustrates the coexistence of continuity and transformation.
 While Christianity has reshaped aspects of their faith, the community retains core elements such as reverence for Kabunyan, bayanihan, and agricultural thanksgiving rituals.
 These practices affirm their collective identity and highlight the resilience of indigenous spirituality in navigating modern religious landscapes.

-Table 1 Religious beliefs and practices of Kankanaeys of Mountain Province.
+Table 1.
+Religious beliefs and practices of Kankanaeys of Mountain Province